pjfl/p5-web-components-forms/README.md

 - `width`

-    A lazily evaluated integer that defaults to 1024 but will be overridden by the value in cookie if one is provided by the request object.
+    A lazily evaluated integer that defaults to 1024 but will be overridden by the value in the cookie if one is provided by the request object.
 The size in pixels of the users browser window

 # Subroutines/Methods